komercka/adaa-client/README.md

 , where `fromDate()`, `size()`, `page()` are methods of theFluent API interfaces `DateSearch` and `PageSearch`

 To be able to call ADAA API you should get the account ID first (unique identifier of IBAN with currency).
-For more convenient usage, this SDK encapsulates the `account-ids` endpoint call, thus you need to provide only client's IBAN with currency - the SDK will do the rest.
+For more convenient usage, this SDK encapsulates the `accounts` endpoint call, thus you need to provide only client's IBAN with currency - the SDK will do the rest.

----
-For more details and examples of usage this SDK see [ADAA API's client reference example](todo)